19hours/sg-statutes/Acts/Income Tax Act.md

 (b) so far as the deduction cannot be so allowed, after deducting any of such sum transferred to a claimant company under section 37C or to a spouse under section 37D, then from his statutory income of the next year of assessment,

-and so on, except that any balance of the donation not deducted against his statutory income of the sixth year of assessment from the first year of assessment in which the donation was made shall be disregarded.
+and so on, except that any balance of the donation not deducted against his statutory income of the fifth year of assessment after the year of assessment relating to the basis period in which the donation was made shall be disregarded.

 [37/2002; 21/2003; 49/2004; 34/2005]

+[Act 29 of 2012 wef 18/12/2012]

 (9) For the purposes of subsections (7) and (8), any sum allowable under subsection (3)(b), (c), (d), (e) or (f) in respect of any donation made on an earlier date shall be deemed to have been deducted first.